tyhopp/tysite-gatsby/README.md

 # Tysite

-A site by Ty Hopp.
+The personal site of Ty Hopp.
+See it live [here](https://tyhopp.com).

 ## Develop